 - Tag editor, an um art grabber, scrobbling

 n7player Music Player is an intuitive audio player giving you an innovative way to browse your music.
 It provides advanced features in a user-friendly interface.
 Quick access to currently playing songs allows for total control in a handy way.
+This app is perfect for beginners but its countless features will satisfy even the most demanding and advanced users.

 Music App: n7player Music Player